-(Psalms 66:14) that which my lips uttered and my mouth promised when I was in trouble.
+(Psalms 66:14) Which my lips have uttered, and my mouth hath spoken, when I was in trouble.

 Sometimes we have prayed in ways similar to some in the Bible, who made a vow or promise to God that they would do something special if He saved them.
 It is important for us to keep our vows and promises to God, for God has never failed to keep any of His good promises to us.
 If we have failed to keep one or more of our promises to God, we can ask His forgiveness and seek to make amends to Him by doing something as a substitute for a broken promise that can no longer by kept.